 We think of yoga as a physical practice.
-But really, it’s the experience of being in a process that is physical, emotional, mental—and yes, dare I say it—spiritual.
+But really, it’s the experience of becoming whole, in a practice that is physical, emotional, mental—and yes, dare I say it—spiritual.
+And no, spirituality is not about candles and spirits.
+Spirituality is first and formost, about connection.

 Spirituality

-For me—and for many of the Eastern traditions I’ve studied—spirituality is about connecting to a deeper meaning.
+For me, and for many of the Eastern traditions I’ve studied, spirituality is about connecting to a deeper meaning.
 A bigger picture.
 Something beyond just yourself.
-This sense of union—with the self, with others, with the world around us—brings a feeling of connection, peace, and joy.
+This sense of union, with your body, your feelings, with others, with the world around us, brings a feeling of connection, peace, freedom, and joy.

 Yoga helps us remember

-It brings us back to a sense of meaning that arises not from achievement—but from our connection to something greater, and how we serve others through it.
+Yoga brings us back to a sense of meaning that arises not from achievement, but from our connection to something greater, and how we serve others through it.

 That, to me, is spirituality.
-It has nothing to do with religion, or spirits, or the afterlife.
-It has everything to do with coming home to yourself—and everything else.
+It has nothing to do with religion, or spirits, or the afterlife (although I respect people who do feel and see it that way).
+It has everything to do with coming home to yourself and everything else, and learning that you are not just your thoughts and achievements, but are actually part of something bigger.
+This both humbles and relaxes you at the same time.

 Burnout Isn’t Just in Your Head

-Burnout is often regarded as a mental problem.
+Burnout is often regarded as a mental, or a work problem.
 But in truth, it is full body, and can therefore only be resolved by integrating the physical, emotional, mental, and spiritual experience.
+Thinking about it only in terms of the mind or your situation at work makes no sense.

-In the West, burnout is often treated as a mindset problem.
+In the West, burnout is often treated as a psychological problem that needs fixing.
 You talk about it in therapy.
 You analyze it.
-You try to “manage” it—like it’s a project you can control or fix if you just understand it well enough.
+You try to “manage” it like it’s a project you can control or fix if you just understand it well enough.
+Recovery becomes another productivity task.
+Many people I coach initially try to plan their recovery.
+Its a very mental and mind-over-matter approach towards healing and it never works.

 Trying to recover from burnout through talk therapy alone is like trying to climb Everest by reading a book about it.
 You might understand the theory, but your body hasn’t acclimatized.